younesaassila/Glucose/README.md

 ## File Extension

-All Brainfucked files _must_ use the `.bfd` file extension.
+All Glucose files _must_ use the `.bfd` file extension.

 ## Rules for Compilers

-- Brainfucked compilers _may_ allow the user to specify a custom cell size, memory size and memory overflow behavior.
+- Glucose compilers _may_ allow the user to specify a custom cell size, memory size and memory overflow behavior.
 Brainfuck _must_ otherwise assume a cell size of 8 bits with an infinite memory size and undefined memory overflow behavior.

-- Brainfucked compilers _must_ throw an error when an unknown command or invalid argument is encountered.
-Brainfuck code is _not allowed_ within Brainfucked.
+- Glucose compilers _must_ throw an error when an unknown command or invalid argument is encountered.
+Brainfuck code is _not allowed_ within Glucose.

 - _Have fun!_